 This article might just save your life.

-What do you do when you are close to committing suicide?
+What do you do when you are close to killing yourself?

 1. Reach Out for Help

-- Call or Chat with TheHopeLine at 1-800-394-4673 or Chat on our GetHelp page.
+- Chat with one of our trained HopeCoaches on our GetHelp page.
 You can also download TheHopeLine app to reach out for help in an instant.

 - Call or chat with the Suicide Prevention LifeLine at 1-800-273-8255 or www.suicidepreventionlifeline.org